lunardao/dao/README.md

     - Proposal to sub-DAO2 = total funding proposal ETH \* sub-DAO2 ETH / total ETH = 30 \* 10000 / 15 000 = 20 ETH
 * Core team submits 2 LIPs: 10 ETH to subDAO1 and 20 ETH to sub-DAO2
 * Each of them vote separately according to the governance rules.
-* Each sub-DAO and it's member votes as usual: 1 $VOX = 1 vote, the votes only impact the decision in the given sub-DAO.
+* Each sub-DAO and it's member votes as usual: 1 VOX = 1 vote, the votes only impact the decision in the given sub-DAO.
 * The core team may be supported by all, none or either of the existing sub-DAOs.
 * New proposals can be submitted per governance guidelines.

 **b)** The votes are counted and evaluated like if all the subDAOs were one DAO.
 Regardless of different investments in the subDAOs.
-The vote would have to be based on the proposed asset weight per members' $VOX (shares), ie ETH if proposal is for ETH funding:
+The vote would have to be based on the proposed asset weight per members' VOX (shares), ie ETH if proposal is for ETH funding:

-***voting SUM(ETH weight / $VOX \* # $VOX)***
+***voting SUM(ETH weight / VOX \* # VOX)***

 ***Example b)***

-* Genesis event -> DAO launches -> 1m $VOX minted between 100 members (10 000 ETH).
+* Genesis event -> DAO launches -> 1m VOX minted between 100 members (10 000 ETH).
-* DAO invests in project X with 5 000 ETH -> Every $VOX (shares) represent 50% ETH and 50% token Tx.
+* DAO invests in project X with 5 000 ETH -> Every VOX (shares) represent 50% ETH and 50% token Tx.
 * Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO.
-* New subDAO launches -> 1m $VOX minted between 1000 members (10 000 ETH).
+* New subDAO launches -> 1m VOX minted between 1000 members (10 000 ETH).
 * There are 2 subdDAOs now.
 * The core team submits LIP to get 30 ETH funding for the work done. -> ***The proposal will be submitted and voted upon in the parent DAO consisting of the sum of all ETH in all subDAOs.***
 * As the impact per member is on their ETH, the voting power is ETH weighted
-* The vote calculation from all voting members: SUM(ETH weight/$VOX \* # $VOX)
+* The vote calculation from all voting members: SUM(ETH weight/VOX \* # VOX)
-    - sub-DAO1 member with 1000 $VOX (shares) = 0.5 / 1 \* 1000 = 500 votes
+    - sub-DAO1 member with 1000 VOX (shares) = 0.5 / 1 \* 1000 = 500 votes
-    - sub-DAO2 member with 1000 $VOX (shares) = 1 / 1 \* 1000 = 1000 votes
+    - sub-DAO2 member with 1000 VOX (shares) = 1 / 1 \* 1000 = 1000 votes
-* In this example: Each subDAO2 member has 2x voting power per $VOX than sub-DAO1 member, as they have 2x bigger ETH weight and 2x bigger ETH exposure to than the sub-DAO1 members.
+* In this example: Each subDAO2 member has 2x voting power per VOX than sub-DAO1 member, as they have 2x bigger ETH weight and 2x bigger ETH exposure to than the sub-DAO1 members.
 * The proposal in it's entirety either passes or not.
 * If the vote passes: 30 ETH are sent proportionally to the ETH weights per each LunarDAO member.
     * 10 ETH is sent from SubDAO 1 members in total.